arielbk/YDKJS-Blog/Up and Going/notes.md

 ### Inequality
 `<` `>` `<=` and `>=` - pretty straightforward I guess...
 If one value cannot be coerced then we can come across situations where `a > b`, `a < b` and `a == b` are all false.

 ## Variables
-Reserve words
+Reserve words we cannot use
-Variable names must be valid **identifiers**
+Variable names must be valid **identifiers** - they must start with a letter, `$` or `_`, and they can only contain these characters and numbers

 ## Scope
 Using var to declare a variable either within an element, descending to all its children also, or globally at the topmost level.

 ### Hoisting
 So, you can call a function at the top of a program and declare it at the end just fine.
-This works because of the way that JS is compiled.
+This works because of the way that JS is compiled at runtime.

 If we set a variable without formally declaring it, it can break the scope and assign the value as a global variable.
-This is very bad practice.
+This is very bad practice, but strict mode (mentioned later) prevents it.

 The `let` keyword from ES6 allows us to be more precise with our scope.
-It will create a scope for that variable within any pair of `{}` (any block) including loops and conditionals.
-Var would only be within, for example, a function.
+It will create a scope for that variable within any pair of `{}` (any block) including loops and conditionals, rather than only within a function.

 ## Conditionals
-Switch statement is a useful alternative for a long list of if elses in some cases.
+A switch statement can be a useful alternative for a long list of if-elses.

-The biggest gotcha is forgetting to break the statement when you want it to.
-Not breaking a statement and instead letting it run on can also be very useful.
+The biggest slip up with these is forgetting to break the statement.
+Purposefully breaking a statement and instead letting it run on can also be very useful.

-Ternary operator is also a useful one for short statements.
+`var conclusion = a > b ? "a is greater than b" : "a is not greater than b";` Ternary operator is also a useful one for short if-else statements.

 ## Strict mode
-This is probably something that I should use that I haven't been.
-Why?
 It ensures the code is safer and more optimisable by the JS engine.

 Put `"use strict";` at the beginning of anything, depending on where you want it in terms of scope; it can be just inside a function or it can be global.

 One important thing is it stops variables from being **set** without first being **declared**.

 ## Functions as Values
 Functions themselves are values.
 They can be named or they can be anonymous.
 They can be assigned to a variable or not.

 ## IIFE = Immediately Invoked Function Expression
-Wrap a function in `( )`'s and add another `()` to the end to invoke it immediately.
-Makes sense.
+Wrap a function in `()`'s and add another `()` to the end to invoke it immediately.
 ```javascript
 (function IIFE() {
   console.log('This function is declared and immediately called');
 })();
 ```

-This method is often used to do something immediately without affecting the surrounding scope, as scope is confined to the function itself.
+This method is often used to do something immediately without affecting the surrounding scope, because scope is confined to the function itself.

 ## Closure
-Now this concept confuses the hell out of me.
-Right now it is unintuitive to me...
+Now this concept really confuses me.
+Right now it seems unintuitive...
 Let's try to wrap my head around this.
 So creating a customisable adder function...

 ```javascript